Wsiegenthaler/hyperloglog-ts/README.md

 #### Merging

 Counters can be merged, allowing for tracking cardinality in distributed scenarios.
-Here we create another counter whose set has a 50% overlap with the first:
+Here we merge the counter created above with another whose set has a 50% overlap with the first.
+The estimated cardinality of the merged counter will be 1.5x the original.

 ```js
 // Another counter, somewhere else